modal-inria/MixtComp/RMixtComp/README.md

 ### Writing new tests
-For your own testing procedure, you can use the data and descriptor provided in the package, you can load them in R:
+For your own testing procedure, you can use the data and MODEL provided in the package, you can load them in R:
 ```
 data(simData)
 ```